Microsoft SignTool: Signing Executable Files Through a Seamless Approach

 Step 4: Signing the Executable File using IV, OV, and EV Code Signing Certificates

-To sign the file, you must run the following command per your requirements.
+You must run the following command to sign the file per your requirements.

 To Timestamp and Digitally Sign an executable file simultaneously: